You might associate the words “do it yourself” with images of your parents pretending to be able to fix the problem using a screwdriver.

 Sandbags can be used to increase strength and endurance.

-While they work on the same muscles that traditional kettlebells and weights, their inners (the sand) shift during movement, much like heavy, sandy bowels.
-This can add an additional challenge to your workout.
+While they work on the same muscles that traditional kettlebells and weights do, their inners (the sand) shift during movement, much like heavy, sandy bowels; this can add challenge to your workout.

-To make a sandbag, you need a wonderfully inexpensive bunch of raw materials.
+You need a wonderfully inexpensive bunch of raw materials to make a sandbag.

 Water Ball